Medicare in Arkansas

 Arkansas Medicare Savings Program: Some beneficiaries struggle to pay for health care costs that Medicare doesn’t cover.
 Most savings programs in Arkansas help Medicare beneficiaries with limited income.
 However, even if your income is above the limit, you may still qualify.

 Arkansas Senior Health Insurance Information Program (SHIIP): In Arkansas, the Senior Health Insurance Information Program (SHIIP) provides one-on-one counseling and education to Arkansas residents.
-Their staff answers questions about things like Medicare health coverage, Medicare Supplement plans, Medicare Advantage plans, and other related topics.
+Their staff answers questions about things like Medicare health coverage, Medicare Supplement insurance plans, Medicare Advantage plans, and other related topics.